advancedresearch/the_century_of_satire/how-path-semantics-relates-to-early-christianity.md

 To reconstruct 2nd century cultural literature context of Roman satire in Early Christian texts, it is useful to think about Path Semantics in relation to Early Christianity.

+*Disclaimer: This is satire and should not be interpreted seriously.
+Satire is used because Path Semantics is so hard to understand, that humor helps to get the point across.*

 Everybody uses signs, every day.

 We use signs every time when we communicate.